PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 captures, repetition, and outer boundaries before choosing the next explicit context.
 Validate sequentially, commit and push, and do not create a pull request.

+## Terminal affine/concat/split recovery characterization: completed state

+The 30-line `_run_terminal_affine_concat_split_recovery_sequence` remains
+unchanged in production.
+It is a parameterless straight-line closure over ModelIR and session, has no control flow or local pass-state scope, and contains eleven ordered calls.
+Every target already has an extracted module owner; no lowerer-local callback, diagnostics, or conversion option is required.

+The focused
+`test_flatbuffer_direct_terminal_affine_concat_split_recovery_orchestration.py`
+freezes all eleven positional/keyword argument contracts, distinguishing the six layout-aware slots from five model-only slots.
+It also proves both outer invocations remain zero-argument top-level boundaries and retains their two distinct predecessor/follower pairs at the absolute end of the optimization pipeline.

+Validation completed sequentially as follows:

+- focused terminal affine/concat/split characterization:
+  `4 passed in 0.16s`;
+- focused characterization plus ordered architecture:
+  `252 passed in 17.63s`;
+- TensorFlow-import-blocked optional boundary: `11 passed in 10.21s`;
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, introduce a frozen ModelIR/layout context and eleven stable IDs with direct imports of every existing owner.
+Prove builder argument equality and instrumented order before switching the historical helper, preserve both top-level outer boundaries, validate sequentially, commit and push, and do not create a pull request.